Adv3ntur3rz/Synthesis-Field/README.md

 There is also a few layers of frequency, amplitude, and filter modulation for each individual node, based on their coordinate position as well as their rotational position around the center axis.

+Nodes gravitate toward each other if they are close enough, which creates an added effect of change over time.

 A waveform of each node is displayed at the center of the screen, matching the color of the node itself.

 ## Other features